-THIL is a Cayman Islands holding company that was incorporated in April 2018 and conducts its operations in mainland China through wholly owned subsidiaries and does not directly own any substantive business operations in mainland China.
+THIL is a Cayman Islands exempted company that was incorporated on April 25, 2018 and acts as a holding company that conducts its operations in mainland China through wholly owned subsidiaries and does not directly own any substantive business operations in mainland China.
 Therefore, investors in THIL will not directly hold any equity interests in its operating companies.
 This holding company structure involves unique risks to investors.
 For example, PRC regulatory authorities could disallow this operating structure and limit or hinder THIL's ability to conduct its business through, receive dividends from or transfer funds to its operating subsidiaries or list on a U.S. or other foreign exchange, which could cause the value of THIL's securities to significantly decline or become worthless.
 See "Item 3.
-Key Information -D. Risk Factors - Risks Related to Doing Business in China" for more details.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China" for more details.